warpem/warp/docs/home/m.md

-M is a reference based refinement engine which simultaneously refines particle poses, deformation models and electron optical parameters to get the highest resolution maps from frame series or tilt series data.
+M is a reference based refinement engine which simultaneously refines particle poses, deformation models and electron optical parameters to get the highest resolution maps from your frame series or tilt series data.

+Check out the [*User Guide*](../user_guide/overview.md) to get started!